-If you are a participant, beneficiary or fiduciary of a private company that is wholly or partly ESOP-owned, and you have questions about your rights or concerns or complaints about how your ESOP, please contact any of our ESOP lawyers at 800.776.6044 or .
+If you are a participant, beneficiary or fiduciary of a private company that is wholly or partly ESOP-owned, and you have questions about your rights or concerns or complaints about your ESOP, please contact our ESOP lawyers at 800.776.6044 or email@example.com.

 Private Company ESOP Litigation

 Private ESOP lawsuits involve unique issues of fact and law.
 Because private ESOP shares are not publicly traded, ERISA requires the ESOP’s fiduciaries to carefully and accurately value that stock to protect the ESOP.
 If fiduciaries fail to engage in a prudent process or employ unsound valuation methodologies in valuing the stock, the ESOP and its participants may be damaged.
 Keller Rohrback’s ESOP attorneys are very familiar with applicable stock valuation techniques and methodologies, and work closely with valuation experts to ensure that the Stock Ownership Plan participant and beneficiary rights are protected.